nelsonjchen/scoreboard-retro/README.md

 > Retro Scoreboard

 Used for Southern California Retro Gaming Expo scoreboard for the Nintendo World championship 1990 reproduction cartridge.
 Needed something that'll work from a phone and some pretty formatting for people coming in.
+Need it in an hour or two.
 This'll do.

 WARNING: No authentication setup.
 Be nice or just hide.